| IMPORTANT On

 the hexagon with its three inscribed diameters, thus forming 6 equilateral

 triangles, the connection with eighteen, the number of the Runes, is obvious.
+Singing

 Runes compares with singing mantras of power.
 Once you sing a Rune consciously,